Best Cut Out Cookies

-If you’ve been looking for the best Cut Out Cookies Recipe that won’t spread during baking, this is the one!
-It’s a solid, reliable recipe that’s perfect for decorating.
+If you’ve been looking for the best Cut Out Cookies recipe that won’t spread during baking, this is the one!
+The sugar cookie dough is easy to work with, and it’s a solid, reliable recipe that’s perfect for decorating and special occasions.

 This recipe is from my friend Bridget, arguably the cookie queen of the internet, of Bake at 350.